Haivision/srt/docs/API-functions.md

 **NOTE:** `addr` is allowed to be NULL, in which case it's understood that the application is not interested in the address from which the connection originated.
 Otherwise `addr` should specify an object into which the address will be written, and `addrlen` must also specify a variable to contain the object size.
+Note also that in the case of group connection only the initial connection that establishes the group connection is returned, together with its address.
+As member connections are added or broken within the group, you can obtain this information through `srt_group_data` or the data filled by `srt_sendmsg2` and `srt_recvmsg2`.

+If the pending connection is a group connection (initiated on the peer side by calling the connection function using a group ID, and permitted on the listener socket by `SRTO_GROUPCONNECT` flag), then the value returned is a group ID.
+This function then creates a new group, as well as a new socket for this very connection, that will be added to the group.
+Once the group is created this way, further connections within the same group, as well as sockets for them, will be created in the background.
+The `SRT_EPOLL_UPDATE` event is raised on the `lsn` socket when a new background connection is attached to the group, although it's usually for internal use only.

 - Returns:

-  * A valid socket ID for the connection, on success
+  * On success, a valid SRT socket or group ID to be used for transmission
   * `SRT_ERROR` (-1) on failure

 - Errors: